robingranqvist/thesis/README.md

 **performance-test.js** -> The script for automating the performance tests for a specific domain on a specific breakpoint.
 Results are outputted as JSON files in /data subfolders.

 **performance-test-parsing.js** -> The script for parsing JSON performance test result files in the /data folder and outputting them as CSV files in /csv subfolder.

+## thesis-assets

+Illustrations & graphs used in the thesis.

 ## webflow